Does your team tend to do the right thing, or do the thing right?

-A less harrowing, yet a universal occurrence in many organisations is the expectation that teams adhere to poor-fitting frameworks and procedures.
+A less harrowing, yet universal occurrence in many organisations is the expectation that teams adhere to poor-fitting frameworks and procedures.
 Often these are deemed by outsiders as necessary.
 However, these mandates were never, or are no longer, fit-for-purpose.
-For example a heavyweight PMO process, or an inappropriate compliance regime mandated by distant policymakers, or an inflexible and protracted delivery lifecycle.
+For example an overly bureaucratic governance process, an inappropriate compliance regime mandated by distant policymakers, or an inflexible and protracted product delivery lifecycle.

 Overcoming doing the thing right